official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 but not everybody was convinced by the threat he posed; the only way to prove it was to get inspectors in.
 Mr Straw was “worried about the motives of those suggesting the

-156 Letter McDonald to Manning, 10 September 2002, ‘Iraq’.
+[^156]: Letter McDonald to Manning, 10 September 2002, ‘Iraq’.

 180

-The Report of the Iraq Inquirydeclaration alternative.
+declaration alternative.
 Saddam was intelligent and well advised; he could be coached into providing a difficult answer.”

 518. In response to a question from Sir Jeremy Greenstock about whether the US was